louislam/dockge/README.md

 "Dockge" is a coinage word which is created by myself.
 I hope it sounds like `Dodge`.

-The naming idea was coming from Twitch emotes like `sadge`, `bedge` or `wokege`.
-They are all ending with `-ge`.
+The naming idea came from Twitch emotes like `sadge`, `bedge` or `wokege`.
+They all end in `-ge`.

 #### Can I manage a single container without `compose.yaml`?

-The main objective of Dockge is that try to use docker `compose.yaml` for everything.
+The main objective of Dockge is to try to use the docker `compose.yaml` for everything.
 If you want to manage a single container, you can just use Portainer or Docker CLI.

 #### Can I manage existing stacks?